deepakkumar182002/solar_panel_service/design_guidelines.md

-# Design Guidelines for Devanshi Renewable Energy Website
+# Design Guidelines for Ecosun Energy Solutions Website

 ## Design Approach
 **Reference-Based Approach**: Inspired by https://trivenisolargeneration.in/ - a modern, professional solar energy website with clean layouts and strong visual hierarchy.